joegreene/CS_121_Fall_2014/References/Helpful Link List/README.md

 #### Neat Websites for Fun (and CPSC 131 Prep)
 - http://opendatastructures.org/ - Great reference for the data structures class (highly recommend taking a look, even if not taking the course)
-- http://www.sorting-algorithms.com/ - Neat site for looking at how
+- http://www.sorting-algorithms.com/ - Neat site for looking at how some sorting algorithms work
 - http://panthema.net/2013/sound-of-sorting/ - Fun program to mess around with when bored.
 Helps understand efficiency in sorting algorithms.
 Remember: Bogo-sort is the best kind of sort.
   - NOTE: The program is standalone, so no need to worry about installing it or anything.
 Download the win32 binary for windows computers, and linux binary for linux-based computers.
   - NOTE 2: If you don't wish to download it (you're missing out if you don't), you can see a demo of it on youtube here (WARNING: Might be loud): https://www.youtube.com/watch?v=kPRA0W1kECg